inspire-eu-validation/view-service/iso-19128/contact-position.md

 ---------------------------------------------------------- | -------------------------------------------------------------------------
 ContactPosition <a name="ContactPosition"></a> | ./wms:Service/wms:ContactInformation/wms:ContactPosition
 ContactInformation <a name="ContactInformation"></a> | ./wms:Service/wms:ContactInformation/wms:ContactPositionequals/text() equals ('resourceProvider' or 'custodian' or 'owner' or 'user' or 'distributor' or 'originator' or 'pointOfContact' or 'principalInvestigator' or 'processor' or 'publisher' or 'author')
+Scenario 2 <a name="scenario-2"/> | ./wms:Capability/inspire_vs:ExtendedCapabilities[inspire_common:ResourceLocator or inspire_common:ResourceType or inspire_common:TemporalReference or inspire_common:Conformity or inspire_common:MetadataPointOfContact or inspire_common:MetadataDate or inspire_common:SpatialDataServiceType or inspire_common:MandatoryKeyword or inspire_common:Keyword]